 - Dwelling coverage: This should cover the full cost of rebuilding your home, including materials and labor.
 Keep in mind, ‘market value’ isn’t the same as what it costs to replace your home today—or in the future.
 Factors like your home’s size, materials used, and local labor costs all play a role, and these can rise with inflation and cost of living.
 It’s a good idea to plan for that.

-- Other structures coverage: A typical homeowners’ insurance policy will usually cover a detached garage, gazebo, or fence, but there’s a limit, generally around 10 percent of your dwelling coverage.
-That might be fine for a basic shed, but if you’ve added something more valuable, like a workshop or guesthouse, you’ll want to double-check your policy.
-Otherwise, you could be stuck paying out-of-pocket if something happens.
-A quick review can help make sure everything on your property is well protected.
+- Other structures coverage: A typical homeowners insurance policy usually covers structures like a detached garage, gazebo, or fence, but there’s often a limit — generally around 10% of your full coverage.
+That’s fine for a simple shed, but if you’ve added a workshop or guesthouse, double-check your policy.
+Otherwise, you might end up paying out of pocket if something happens.

-- Personal property coverage: Your standard home insurance usually covers things like furniture, clothes, and electronics, but it might not fully protect high-value items, like jewelry or artwork.
-Many policies have limits on things like stolen jewelry, which could leave you with a gap.
-Consider what’s really important to you—family heirlooms, engagement rings, or pricey gadgets—and make sure they’re fully covered by adding extra protection.
+- Personal property coverage: Most home insurance policies cover everyday things like furniture, clothes, and electronics — but high-value items like jewelry or artwork may need extra protection.
+Take a moment to think about what matters most to you and make sure they’re fully covered with added protection.
 A home inventory is a great way to figure out how much coverage you need.

-- Liability protection: This helps with legal and medical costs if someone gets hurt on your property.
-Most policies offer around $100,000 coverage, but if you’re looking for a greater sense of protection, higher limits could be a good idea, especially if you have a lot of visitors or live in a busy area.
+- Liability protection: This helps cover legal and medical costs if someone is injured on your property.
+Most policies offer around $100,000 in coverage, but if you’re looking for greater protection, higher limits may be a good idea, especially if you have a lot of visitors or live in a busy area.

-- Medical payments coverage: Accidents happen, and if a guest gets hurt at your home—maybe they trip on your walkway or slip on a wet floor—medical payments coverage helps cover their medical bills, no matter who’s at fault.
-It’s designed for minor injuries and can help pay for things like urgent care visits or stitches without getting into a bigger liability claim.
-This is a great way to take care of unexpected medical expenses for visitors without turning it into a legal headache.
+- Medical payments coverage: Accidents happen.
+If a guest gets hurt at your home — maybe they trip on your steps or slip on a wet floor — medical payments coverage helps cover their medical bills, no matter who’s at fault.
+It’s meant for minor injuries that don’t trigger a larger liability claim..

-- Loss of use insurance: Also known as ALE, or coverage for Additional Living Expenses, loss of use protection helps cover the extra costs of living somewhere else if your home becomes uninhabitable after a covered event.
-Loss of use can help with expenses, like hotel stays, meals, and added commuting costs, while your home is being repaired.
-Keep in mind that there are usually limits to this coverage, so it’s a good idea to check your policy to see if loss of use or ALE is included.
+- Loss of use insurance: Also known as ALE (Additional Living Expenses), this protection helps cover expenses like hotel stays, meals, and additional commuting costs if your home becomes uninhabitable after a covered event.
+There are limits to this coverage, so check your policy to see if ALE is included.

 It’s always a good idea to chat with an insurance professional to make sure your coverage fits your needs.
 Want a personalized home insurance quote?
 The Baldwin Group can help.
 Get your quote now!